jenspapenhagen/pigmess/README.md

 |**(Snouter)**       |54                              |67                         |13        |47         |2        |1               |
 |**(Leaning Jowler)**|10                              |10                         |0         |7          |1        |1               |

-(hint: these are only 5977 dice rolls, the missing result from 23 dice rolls are unknown)
+(hint: these are only 5977 dice rolls, the missing result from 23 dice rolls are resulted in the two pigs touching each other)

 OLD DATASET: